- Meet Lauren -

 I want to be a steward of my blessings, and that includes the earth and taking good care of it.
 I get excited when I make the best possible decisions for not only our brand but our planet and the people living on it.

 All of our products tell a story, and I want it to be a positive one.
 While we make everything in our Portland studio, the story doesn’t start there.
 It begins with the plants that are harvested and woven into textiles in countries thousands of miles away.
-Our pure virgin wool comes from sheep raised here in the Pacific Northwest, our denim comes from organic cotton that is grown and woven in Japan, our hemp textiles from China.
-It’s a long chain of relationships, accountability, and trust, from the farms to the textile mills, to the suppliers, to our studio here in Portland.
+Our pure virgin wool comes from sheep raised here in the Pacific Northwest, our denim comes from the USA, linen from Europe, and our hemp textiles from China.
+It’s a long chain of relationships, accountability, and trust, from the farms to the textile mills, to the suppliers, to our studio here in Greenville.
 I want our customers to be excited about not only supporting our small brand, but the entire chain involved.